navinskyy/encrypting-thunderbird/README.md

 The encrypted email is handled by OpenPGP/PGP-MIME, while the .asc attachment contains a public key that can be imported by another user.

-Example:
+Example Structure

 Email
 ├── OpenPGP encrypted message
 └── OpenPGP_0xXXXXXXXXXXXX.asc
     └── Public key

+[!IMPORTANT]
-Important: Do not mistake the .asc public-key attachment for the encrypted message itself.
+Do not mistake the .asc public-key attachment for the encrypted message itself.

+Public Key vs. Encrypted Message

+Item

+Purpose

+.asc public-key file

+Shares/imports a public key

+Encrypted email

+Protects the message contents

+Public key

+Used to encrypt

+Private/secret key

+Used to decrypt

+🧩 Key-Dependency Test

-Step 11: Test the Requirement That a Key Is Needed
+Step 11 — Test the Requirement That a Key Is Needed

-To demonstrate that the recipient needs the private key:
+This step demonstrates that the recipient needs the matching private key to decrypt the encrypted message.

+Procedure

 Keep the recipient's public key available to the sender.

-Send a new encrypted message to NAVS.
+Send a new encrypted message to yourname.

-Make sure the NAVS Thunderbird profile does not have the corresponding private/secret key available.
+Make sure the yourname Thunderbird profile does not have the corresponding private/secret key available.

 Open the received message.

+Observe whether Thunderbird can decrypt the message.

+Expected Behavior

-Without the corresponding private key, Thunderbird should not be able to decrypt the encrypted message.
+Without the corresponding private key:

+ENCRYPTED MESSAGE
+       │
+       │ No matching private key
+       ▼
+   CANNOT DECRYPT

+With the corresponding private key:

+ENCRYPTED MESSAGE
+       │
+       │ Matching private key
+       ▼
+     DECRYPT
+       │
+       ▼
+READABLE MESSAGE

+[!CAUTION]
 Do not permanently delete a private key just for testing unless you have a backup.
 Removing the private key can make previously encrypted messages impossible to decrypt.

+♻️ Key Restoration

-Step 12: Restore the Recipient's Private Key
+Step 12 — Restore the Recipient's Private Key

 After completing the test:

-Restore/import the NAVS secret/private key from a trusted backup if it was removed.
+Restore/import the yourname secret/private key from a trusted backup if it was removed.

 Open the encrypted message again.

-Thunderbird should be able to decrypt the message when the correct private key is available.
+Confirm that Thunderbird can decrypt the message when the correct private key is available.

+Expected Result

+yourname PRIVATE KEY
+        │
+        ▼
+Decrypt OpenPGP Message
+        │
+        ▼
+Readable Message

-Troubleshooting
+🛠️ Troubleshooting

 "Cannot Encrypt — No key available"

+Cause

 The sender does not currently have a usable public key for the recipient.

-Check:
+Check

-Anne Thunderbird
+cs Thunderbird
-    ↓
+      │
+      ▼
 OpenPGP Key Manager
-    ↓
+      │
+      ▼
-NAVS public key
+yourname public key

+Solution

-Import the NAVS public key if it is missing.
+Import the yourname public key if it is missing.

-The recipient can read the message immediately
+The Recipient Can Read the Message Immediately

+Cause

 This is normally expected when the recipient's private key is installed in Thunderbird.

-Thunderbird automatically decrypts the message for the authorized recipient.
+Thunderbird can automatically decrypt the message for the authorized recipient.

+Test

 To test whether encryption is actually protecting the message, test with the recipient's private key unavailable.

+[!NOTE]
+Automatic decryption in Thunderbird does not mean the message was sent as plaintext.

-The .asc attachment is missing
+The .asc Attachment Is Missing

 The .asc file is a public-key attachment, not the encrypted message.

 If you specifically want Thunderbird to attach a public key to a message, check the account's OpenPGP/end-to-end encryption settings and the signing/public-key attachment options available in your Thunderbird version.

+[!IMPORTANT]
 The presence or absence of this attachment does not determine whether the email itself is encrypted.

-Final Verification Checklist
+✅ Final Verification Checklist

-Before considering the laboratory complete, verify:
+Before considering the laboratory complete, verify each item:

-Anne has a working OpenPGP key pair.
+cs has a working OpenPGP key pair.

-NAVS has a working OpenPGP key pair.
+yourname has a working OpenPGP key pair.

-Anne has NAVS's public key.
+cs has yourname's public key.

-NAVS's private key is kept secret.
+yourname's private key is kept secret.

-Anne can select Encrypt when composing to NAVS.
+cs can select Encrypt when composing to yourname.

 Thunderbird reports Message Is Encrypted for the received message.

-NAVS can decrypt the message when the correct private key is available.
+yourname can decrypt the message when the correct private key is available.

-NAVS cannot decrypt the message when the corresponding private key is unavailable.
+yourname cannot decrypt the message when the corresponding private key is unavailable.

 Any .asc attachment is understood as a public-key file, not the encrypted message.

+📚 Quick Reference

+OpenPGP Encryption at a Glance

+┌──────────────────────────────────────────────────────────┐
+│                    OPENPGP WORKFLOW                      │
+├──────────────────────────────────────────────────────────┤
+│                                                          │
+│  1. yourname creates/owns a key pair                    │
+│                                                          │
+│       PUBLIC KEY  ─────────────► shared                  │
+│       PRIVATE KEY ─────────────► protected               │
+│                                                          │
+│  2. cs obtains yourname's PUBLIC KEY                    │
+│                                                          │
+│  3. cs writes an email                                  │
+│                                                          │
+│  4.
+Thunderbird encrypts using yourname's PUBLIC KEY    │
+│                                                          │
+│  5.
+Encrypted message is delivered                      │
+│                                                          │
+│  6. yourname uses the matching PRIVATE KEY              │
+│     to decrypt the message                              │
+│                                                          │
+└──────────────────────────────────────────────────────────┘

+Key Rule

+Public key → encrypt

+Private/secret key → decrypt

 <div align="center">

-RIVAN CYBER TRAINING INSTITUTE
+🛡️ RIVAN CYBER TRAINING INSTITUTE

 Cybersecurity Laboratory — OpenPGP Email Encryption

+End of Laboratory Exercise

 </div>